About Comments

 Old Elm Park (0)

 Simply, a locomotive yard but beyond the shed façade in the photo is the interior of a large roundhouse with turntable.
-A lot of details in both areas adds authenticity to the scene, further enhanced by the deep depth of the layout.
+A lot of details in both areas adds atmosphere to the scene, further enhanced by the deep depth of the layout.

 There is a multitude of BR period locomotives on display.
 I thought they were all RTR manufacture and totted up the potential value to be around £20,000.
 I subsequently read that the owner is a locomotive builder so, if he had built the lot then a skilled modeller indeed.